 When talking to the Timorese, it’s OK to ask questions about this history.
 Just keep in mind that these events are still fresh for many people and it may still be quite painful for them.
 So, be sensitive to that.

-7. The majority of people speak three languages
+7. The majority of people speak (at least) three languages

 The official languages of Timor Leste are Portuguese and Tetun, which is the language of Timor Island.
 The third unofficial language is, unsurprisingly, Bahasa Indonesia.
 If you happen to know it, it will be a more helpful here than English.
 Indonesian TV stations are widely available in East Timor, and all public schools teach Bahasa Indonesia as a foreign language.